Discuss, Chill & Grow: These 10 LGBTQIA+ Support Groups Will Be Your Safe Space

 Queer Nilayam

-Queer Nilayam is a support group for LGBTQ+ individuals in Hyderabad.
+Queer Nilayam is a support group for LGBTQIA+ individuals in Hyderabad.
 Nilayam means home in Telugu, which is the idea behind providing a safe space to all.
 For someone who’s not out yet, this support group can be your ideal place to confide in and find some much-needed strength to take the leap.
-They also host weekly meetings to discuss emotional, social, health, and other issues to create a sense of belonging and encouragement among LGBTQAI+ folks.
+They also host weekly meetings to discuss emotional, social, health, and other issues to create a sense of belonging and encouragement among LGBTQIA+ folks.
 You can purchase their e-magazine, QueerNama highlighting the journeys of eminent queer personalities at their official website.

 Pro-Tip